PTA Chairman Launches Tree Plantation Drive - UrduPoint

 PTA Chairman Launches Tree Plantation Drive

-In line with the Prime Minister of Pakistan's vision of Clean and Green Pakistan, the Pakistan Telecommunication Authority (PTA) here Friday organized a tree plantation drive in the vicinity of PTA Headquarters

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Mar, 2022 ) :In line with the Prime Minister of Pakistan's vision of Clean and Green Pakistan, the Pakistan Telecommunication Authority (PTA) here Friday organized a tree plantation drive in the vicinity of PTA Headquarters.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Mar, 2022 ) :In line with the Prime Minister of Pakistan's vision of Clean and Green Pakistan, the Pakistan Telecommunication Authority (PTA) organized a tree plantation drive in the vicinity of PTA Headquarters.

 Chairman PTA, Major General Amir Azeem Bajwa (R) inaugurated the spring tree planting drive by planting a sapling along with Authority Members, Member Finance Muhammad Naveed, and Member (Compliance & Enforcement) Dr. Khawar Siddique Khokhar, said a news release.